SamFGomez/Forecastr/README.md

   databaseStartupBackup.service
   HotStandby.php --> Backup database server deployed if primary goes down testRabbitMQServer.php --> Listens and processes DB requests from rabbitMQ

+Deployment System -->
+    HotStandby.php --> retrieves exported sql file from primary database and applies it to the HotStandby machine for live database replication deployServerListener.php --> transfers files amongst the different clusters in the system deployValues_copy.xml --> Configuration file used to determine where to redirect files